Alex4386/Alex4386/introduce/README.md

 ## Scholar Status
 ### Currently...
-I am currently undergraduate (sophomore) in Gachon University and Research Assistant at [Pattern Recognition and Machine Learning Laboratory](http://pr.gachon.ac.kr).
-(Until: 2021-02)
-**Prescheduled Military Leave will be active at 2021-03~2023-03.**
+I have currently in military leave due to enforced military "duty" of Republic of Korea.
+In 2020, I was undergraduate (sophomore) in Gachon University.
+**Estimated end of Military Leave is expected at: 2023-03**

 ### Previously...
+I was a Research Assistant at [Pattern Recognition and Machine Learning Laboratory](http://pr.gachon.ac.kr).
 I graduated [Yeouido Highschool](http://yeouido.sen.hs.kr) at Febuary, 2019.

 ## Business Status